MayaShenHongyu/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\***

+We set up the script `read_colors.py` to read the color posted to topic "IDD/colors", parse it, and display it on my screen.

 ### Part E
 ### Make it your own